• Skip to main content

 Instructions

-• In another microwave-safe mixing bowl, melt the remaining 4 tablespoons of butter.
-Once melted, whisk in ⅓ cup of brown sugar until smooth.
-Pour the butter-sugar mixture into the bottom of a 9"x13" baking dish.
+• In a microwave-safe bowl, melt 4 tablespoons of butter.
+Whisk in ¼ cup brown sugar until smooth, then pour the mixture into the bottom of a 9x13-inch baking dish, spreading it evenly to coat.
+Add the sourdough brioche cubes evenly over the butter mixture.

-• In a large mixing bowl, whisk together the eggs, milk, remaining ¼ cup of brown sugar, vanilla extract, cinnamon, nutmeg, and salt until fully combined.
-Pour the custard over the brioche cubes, pressing down on any dry pieces to ensure they soak up the liquid.
+• In a large mixing bowl, whisk together the eggs, milk, granulated sugar, vanilla, cinnamon, nutmeg, and salt until well combined.
+Pour the custard evenly over the bread, pressing down gently with the back of a spoon to help the bread soak up the liquid.
+Sprinkle the pecan topping evenly over the casserole.

-⅓ cup + ¼ cup packed brown sugar, 6 large eggs, 2 cups 2% milk, 2 teaspoons vanilla extract, 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, ⅛ teaspoon kosher salt
+6 large eggs, 2 cups whole milk, ¼ cup granulated sugar, 2 teaspoons vanilla extract, 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, ¼ teaspoon Diamond Crystal Kosher Salt

-• Cover the casserole dish with aluminum foil and bake for 30 minutes.
-Remove the foil and bake uncovered for an additional 25 minutes, until the casserole puffs up and is slightly jiggly.
-It will deflate as it cools.
+• Cover with foil and bake for 30 minutes, then remove the foil and bake uncovered for another 25–30 minutes, until golden brown, puffed, and slightly jiggly in the center (it will deflate as it cools).

 Notes